|The Monterey | 351 West 114th Street|

 Because HDFC coops were originally set up as low income housing they must remain affordable so a buyer must qualify financially.
 An HDFC coop must be a primary residence and the income restrictions are based on area income standards.
 In many cases either less than 120% or 165% area median income.
 Therefore individual HDFC coops have different income requirements.
-It also varies depending on the size of family.
-A family of five can have a substantially higher income than one person.
+It also varies depending on the household size.
+A household of five can have a substantially higher income than one person.

 The cost of owning and maintaining shares in a cooperative include apartment maintenance, the monthly payments on any loan used to purchase the shares, utilities, and homeowners insurance.
 Generally buyers should not pay more than 30% of their gross income in housing costs.
 HDFC boards have the same discretion to approve or reject a buyer like any regular coop.
 The only difference is there is a maximum income allowed to purchase or lease in HDFC coop apartments.